wlong799/SLogo/design/Design.md

 We'll begin by describing the front-end, or "View", component of our project.
 SLogoGUI is the main container class, and is responsible for maintaining the proper layout of all other elements within the scene.
-The main element within the GUI is TurtleView, which displays the turtle as it draws the commands passed into it.
-Every time the turtle's state is updated in the back-end, TurtleView will automatically update as well, through bindings to a TurtleState object in the Model.
+The main element within the GUI is TurtleView, which displays the dataStorage as it draws the commands passed into it.
+Every time the dataStorage's state is updated in the back-end, TurtleView will automatically update as well, through bindings to a TurtleState object in the Model.
 CommandEntryBox will be beneath, and contains a text box for entering the SLogo commands, as well as a button for submitting and a button for clearing the text.
-Across the top of the GUI will be ToolBar, a which will contain options for the user to change, such as background color, SLogo language, turtle image, etc. Along the right-side will be a panel with multiple tabs for the user to select.
+Across the top of the GUI will be ToolBar, a which will contain options for the user to change, such as background color, SLogo language, dataStorage image, etc. Along the right-side will be a panel with multiple tabs for the user to select.
 One of these is StoredFunctionView, which will contain a vertical list of any functions and variables that have been defined so far.
 There will also be CommandHistoryView, which will contain previously entered commands,